-Marvin Romanow is a corporate director, Executive in Residence at the University of Saskatchewan, and a retired oil and gas industry executive with over 30 years of experience.
+Marvin Romanow is a corporate director, Executive in Residence at the University of Saskatchewan, and a retired oil and gas industry executive with over 40 years of experience.
 Prior to his retirement, he was the President and Chief Executive Officer of Nexen Inc. He has a proven track record in the areas of operating, financial and strategic leadership.
 His executive roles provided direct engagement with shareholders and directors at two major public corporations over the past 20 years.

-Mr. Romanow is a graduate of Harvard's Program for Management Development and in October 2007 he completed INSEAD's Advance Management Programme.
-He has an MBA and a Bachelor of Engineering, with Great Distinction, from the University of Saskatchewan.
+Mr. Romanow is a graduate of Harvard's Program for Management Development and in October 2007 he completed INSEAD's Advance Management Program.
+He has a Master of Business Administration and a Bachelor of Engineering, with Great Distinction, from the University of Saskatchewan.
 Mr. Romanow holds the ICD.D designation from the Institute of Corporate Directors and is a member thereof.
 He currently serves on the board of Arnie Charbonneau Cancer Institute.

-2022 Meeting Attendance
+2023 Meeting Attendan

-6/6 (100%)
+9/9 (100%)

-Units Market Value 2
+Units 1 Market Value 2

-180,256 \$2,853,452
+180,256 \$2,467,705

-113,230 \$1,792,431

-293,486 \$4,645,883
+2,535 \$34,704

+129,493 \$1,772,759

+312,284 \$4,275,168

-Units 180,256 113,230
+Units 1 180,256 2,535 129,493

-- 1. Holdings as of December 31, 2022. - 2.
-TSX Closing Price on December 31, 2022.
+- Holdings as of December 31, 2023. - 2.
+Calculated using the TSX Closing Price of the Common Shares on December 31, 2023.